Italian Soda Recipe

 Frequently Asked Questions

-They are made with syrup, carbonated water, and cream and do not contain caffeine like regular sodas, and they are freshly made.
+They are made with syrup, carbonated water, and cream and do not contain caffeine like regular sodas; they are freshly made.
 They also look different from the cream; you can create as many flavors as possible.

 Is this a gluten-free recipe?

-Absolutely, the Italian soda recipe outlined in this post is naturally gluten-free.
-However, it’s always prudent to check the labels of the products you use, especially the flavored syrups, if you have a gluten intolerance or celiac disease, to ensure they are free of gluten-containing additives.
+The Italian soda recipe outlined in this post is naturally gluten-free.
+However, if you have a gluten intolerance or celiac disease, it’s always prudent to check the labels of the products you use, especially the flavored syrups, to ensure they are free of gluten-containing additives.

 More Sweet Drink Recipes